Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x8000
      - Data in inode (INCOMPAT_INLINE_DATA).
    * - 0x10000
-     - Encrypted inodes are present on the filesystem.
+     - Encrypted inodes are present on the woke filesystem.
 (INCOMPAT_ENCRYPT).

 .. _super_rocompat: